 “Effective communication” might have become a watered-down buzz phrase, but healthy and productive workplace communication really is one of the necessities for sustainable high performance.
-In a fast-paced world dominated by digital devices, quality communication isn’t always high on our list of priorities, but it should be.
+In a fast-paced world dominated by digital devices, being a good communicator isn’t always high on our list of priorities, but it should be.

 To me, that means creating an environment where every member of a team feels engaged, valued and safe enough to speak up and contribute.
 It means each person is listened to, valued and supported.
 And it means that no one person dominates, interrupts or dismisses anyone else’s contributions (whether subtly through body language or overtly through words).
 It’s about being inclusive of diverse perspectives and creating a culture of respect and open-mindedness.

 Even those of us who consider ourselves excellent communicators can use a tune-up every once in a while.
 Here are five best practices to ensure your communication habits are contributing to a positive team culture.

 Communicate Effectively: You listen actively, ask clarifying questions, and provide relevant information within your team.

 Speaking up at work comes naturally to extroverts, while listening comes easily to introverts.
 But a team with a poor balance of these personality types may find that a few individuals dominate, keeping quieter members even less likely to contribute.

 According to the MIT research, teams with unbalanced energy and participation levels don’t perform as well as teams where all members have high levels of energy and engagement.
 Striking a balance between talking and listening is key, but it takes self-awareness to break out of your usual patterns.